 The IDB and Indigenous Peoples

-The indigenous population in Latin America is estimated at around 40 to 50 million people, or 8 percent to 10 percent of the region’s overall population.
+The indigenous population in Latin America is estimated at around 40 to 50 million people, or 8% to 10% of the region’s overall population.
 Indigenous peoples account for at least half of the population in countries such as Bolivia, Guatemala, and Peru.
 The more than 400 indigenous peoples in the region are culturally and linguistically heterogeneous.
-Despite their cultural richness, indigenous peoples are disproportionately poor, and represent the poorest segments of the population in most countries.
+Despite their cultural richness, indigenous peoples represent the poorest segments of the population in most countries.

 In February 2006 the IDB approved an Operational Policy on Indigenous Peoples and Strategy for Indigenous Development to establish the long-term objectives, principles, requirements, conditions, and rules for Bank activities vis-à-vis indigenous peoples in general.
 Specifically, the strategy defines the concept of development with identity, and presents a brief assessment of the status of indigenous peoples in the region and provides a summary of the Bank’s experience.

 Despite great strides in poverty reduction in the region as a whole, indigenous peoples have not seen the sharp reductions in poverty experienced in the overall population and are still more likely to live in poverty.
 Closing the gaps between indigenous peoples and the population as a whole is one of the strategic priorities of the Ninth General Capital Increase.

 - Climate change adaptation:The IDB supports capacity-building programs for indigenous leaders and organizations in national and international consultations, with the goal of contributing to knowledge on effective practices with national and international climate change bodies.
 The medium-term goal is to identify indigenous-led approaches that incorporate both traditional knowledge and new science to reduce the effects of climate change in indigenous regions.